 California Overtime Rates

 California’s overtime rates are significantly stronger than the Fair Labor Standards Act (FLSA).
-When the two differ, a company must abide by whichever law provides more benefits to the employee.
+When the two differ, a company must abide by whichever law is more stringent and provides more benefits to the employee.

 Overtime for Salaried Employees in California